Valkyrja-Design/CPP/README.md

 ### Default Constructor

-The default constructor is generated if there's not user-declared constructor.
+The default constructor is generated if there's no user-declared constructor.

 ### Copy Constructor